-CAFII members provide marketing materials and certificates, detailing coverages and exclusions in a manner that is easy to understand, and are always working to improve clarity.
+CAFII members provide marketing materials and insurance policies and certificates, detailing coverages and exclusions in a manner that is easy to understand; and they are always working to improve clarity.
 Consumers can take their time to do a full review of all materials during the "free look" period - typically 30 days - during which time they can cancel and receive a full premium refund.